Rodney Ascher: Why A Glitch in the Matrix feels so real

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-A Glitch in the Matrix is a new film by Rodney Ascher about simulation theory, which is a fascination confluence of science fiction and fact.
+A Glitch in the Matrix is a new film by Rodney Ascher about simulation theory, which is a fascinating confluence of science fiction and fact.
 It’s about people who believe that we are living in a computer simulation, and that nothing about reality is real.

 The idea was first posed in a 1977 speech by science-fiction author Philip K. Dick (the mind behind Blade Runner, A Scanner Darkly, and The Man in the High Castle), who said that we only notice the unreality when a glitch occurs.
 The film delves into people who have gone down this rabbit hole and believe that it’s true.

-Rodney Ascher, the creator of films Room 237 and The Nightmare, directed the documentary, which wavers from the hilarious to the nightmarish as it takes us through the history of the movement and its dark turns in a Reddit subreddit (forum).
+Rodney Ascher, the creator of films Room 237 and The Nightmare, directed the documentary, which wavers from the hilarious to the nightmarish as it takes us through the history of the movement and its dark turns in a Reddit subreddit.
 Ascher takes on a journey of science, philosophy, morality, narcissism, and conspiracy theory.

 And he draws a connection to today’s politics, where it was all too easy for people to deny reality and call mainstream news media “fake news” at our former president’s urging.
-Respected cosmologist Neil DeGrasse Tyson acknowledged in the film that it’s difficult for him to disprove the theory.
-Ascher also interviewed Nick Bostrom, the philosopher who took Dick’s theory and ran with it.
+Cosmologist Neil DeGrasse Tyson acknowledges in the film that it’s difficult for him to disprove the theory.
+Ascher interviewed Nick Bostrom, the philosopher who took Dick’s theory and ran with it.
 And he also talked to people who believe in the simulation theory — with tragic consequences based on the Matrix defense.

 I saw some connections between simulation theory and sci-fi movies like The Matrix series as well as video games like Prey.
 And I had a thought-provoking conversation with Ascher about making the film.
 The movie debuted at the Sundance Film Festival and is available for viewing here.
 You’ll come out of it wondering, “What’s real?”